Teaching

 Redding, CA. 96001

-Shasta Community Health Center works with the Shasta-Trinity ROP as a means to support the pipeline of students interested in healthcare careers.
-Many of these high-school and adult students enter into the health care field with several hired, over time, with Shasta Community Health Center.
+Shasta Community Health Center works with the Shasta Union High School District Adult Registered Dental Assistant Program as a means to support the pipeline of students interested in dental careers.
+Many of these high-school and adult students enter into the dental field with several hired, over time, with Shasta Community Health Center.
 More information on this program can be obtained through the following:

 Phone: 530-246-3302